 The code being profiled is indicated using a bold font in the example source code.
-As the last line shows, this particular profiling is instantiated on one package, Mondrian in our case, which contains the entire application; it is possible to be more-or less-selective if needed.
+The profiling is realized from the perspective of one package, Mondrian in our case.
 MOGraphElement inherits from MONode, MORoot from MOGraphElement, and MOViewRenderer from Object.
 Since Object does not belong to Mondrian (but to the Kernel package), it is not rendered in the blueprint.